tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 - with `gl.LINES`, invoke the Fragment Shader for the 1D sub-space that fills a line segment generated by the Vertex Shader
 - with `gl.POINTS`, invoke the Fragment Shader for the 0D sub-space (a point!) received from the Vertex Shader

-With that you draw objects on the screen, yes, and this is a very straightforward concept: drawg triangles, lines, or points.
+With that you draw objects on the screen, yes, and this is a very straightforward concept: drawing triangles, lines, or points.

 But here is the point: it's not the only possible interpretation.

 The model yes enforces you to call the Fragment Shader for 2D region, 1D region, or 0D region.
-But the real power comes from realising this is not necessarily a visible 2D region, or that this 2D region is a region of the screen where the triangle will be drawn, or that you need "to fill the 2D region with some visible color".
+But the real power comes from realizing this is not necessarily a visible 2D region, or that this 2D region is a region of the screen where the triangle will be drawn, or that you need "to fill the 2D region with some visible color".

 2D areas, 1D segments, or 0D points can just be seen in a bit more abstract way than graphical artifacts.

-And this computing model introduces very characteristic thingies such as optional depth tests (Z-buffer), which depending on your compute needs might be intresting to enable, or disable.
+And this computing model introduces very characteristic thingies such as optional depth tests (Z-buffer), which depending on your compute needs might be interesting to enable, or disable.

-But if you can rethink certain algorithms to fit in this compute model, you get the power of massivaly parallel computing even on mid-range mobile devices.
+But if you can rethink certain algorithms to fit in this compute model, you get the power of massively parallel computing even on mid-range mobile devices.

-Thinking about GLSL as "how I can implement this and that algoritm in a massive parallel way?" is tricky and full of details: shaders are stateless by nature; you must stick to the 2D/1D/0D regions concept; how can you take advantage of stencil/z buffers; you need to to "block processing" instead of "stream processing" in some cases (because of the lack of state).
+Thinking about GLSL as "how I can implement this and that algorithm in a massive parallel way?" is tricky and full of details: shaders are stateless by nature; you must stick to the 2D/1D/0D regions concept; how can you take advantage of stencil/z buffers; you need to to "block processing" instead of "stream processing" in some cases (because of the lack of state).
 It's not the "traditional" compute model where you can have very flexible loops, recursion, shared state, pointers, persistent storage, etc... but it can be really fun to rethink those application in terms of the limitations/benefits GLSL gives.

 Keep reading!
 Let's get back to "rendering positions"!